Create a New Provider Type for CDC-Recognized Organizations

 Medicaid Creates New Provider Type Within MMIS

-Another reason the process can take many months is that the new provider type must be entered into the Medicaid Management Information System (MMIS).
-Although programming a new provider type into a computer system may seem straightforward, for any provider type Medicaid must be able to enroll, reimburse, capture data, submit reports, and track new providers, among other processes.
+Another reason the process can take several months is that the new provider type must be entered into the Medicaid Management Information System (MMIS) or Medicaid Enterprise System (MES).
+This includes developing programs and systems that (1) allow the provider to enroll and be reimbursed, (2) capture data, (3) develop and submit reports, and (4) track new providers, among other processes.
 This is a time consuming process and often a manual process, regardless of the age of the MMIS or MES system.
-For example, provider type values may be referenced in many places throughout the system, and it takes time to reprogram when a change is made.
+For example, provider type values can be referenced in many places throughout the system, and it takes time to reprogram these values when a change is made.
 Additionally, testing must be scheduled and executed, and defects addressed before the system goes live.

-Once a new provider type is created within the MMIS and Medicaid is ready to enroll new Medicaid providers, it may be advisable to create resources and training opportunities for new providers.
-For example, Maryland has created a website for new providers to support enrollment in their electronic Provider Revalidation and Enrollment Portal (ePREP).
+Once a new provider type is created within the MMIS or MES system, and Medicaid is ready to enroll new Medicaid providers, it may be advisable to create resources and training opportunities for these new providers (see the Medicaid Communication to CDC-Recognized Organizations section above).

 Medicaid Determines Billing Codes for National DPP Lifestyle Change Program Services

-To reimburse providers, Medicaid must identify or develop billing codes for the National DPP lifestyle change program sessions.
-The National DPP-specific CPT codes (0403T and 0488T) are intended to be used by CDC-recognized organizations that provide National DPP lifestyle change program services.
+Medicaid must identify or develop billing codes for National DPP lifestyle change program sessions in order to reimburse providers.
+National DPP-specific CPT codes (0403T and 0488T) are intended to be used by CDC-recognized organizations that provide National DPP lifestyle change program services.
 For more information, please see the Coding and Billing page of the Coverage Toolkit.

 CDC-Recognized Organizations Apply to Become Medicaid Enrolled Providers

-To enroll in Medicaid, CDC-recognized organizations must submit appropriate documentation.
-Exact requirements may vary among Medicaid agencies and may include: submission of an application to Medicaid, proof of general liability insurance for the organization’s administrative location, proof of workers’ compensation insurance, proof of CDC recognition, and an Organizational National Provider Identifier (NPI).
+CDC-recognized organizations must submit appropriate documentation to enroll in Medicaid.
+Exact requirements vary by state and may include: submission of an application to Medicaid, proof of general liability insurance for the organization’s administrative location, proof of workers’ compensation insurance, proof of CDC recognition, and an organizational National Provider Identifier (NPI).
 An NPI is a unique identification number that is needed to submit claims.

-The Centers for Medicare & Medicaid Services (CMS) screens newly enrolling Medicare Diabetes Prevention Program (MDPP) providers as a high categorical risk for fraud and abuse.
-MDPP suppliers must comply with high-risk requirements including background checks and fingerprinting for individuals with 5% or more ownership of the organization, and site visits.
-Because Medicare categorizes National DPP lifestyle change program providers as high risk, per interpretation of the rule below, Medicaid follows that risk status and conducts high-risk screening of CDC recognized organizations.
+The Centers for Medicare & Medicaid Services (CMS) considers Medicare Diabetes Prevention Program (MDPP) providers to be a high categorical risk for fraud and abuse.
+MDPP suppliers must therefore comply with high-risk screening requirements including site visits and background checks, and fingerprinting for individuals with 5% or more ownership of the organization.
+Because Medicare categorizes National DPP lifestyle change program providers as high risk, Medicaid will generally follow that risk status as well and conduct high-risk screenings of CDC recognized organizations (per interpretation of the rule below).

-For more information about high risk status, please see the February 2, 2011 final rule on provider screening entitled, Medicare, Medicaid, and Children’s Health Insurance Programs; Additional Screening Requirements, Application Fees, Temporary Enrollment Moratoria, Payment Suspensions and Compliance Plans for Providers and Suppliers.
+For more information about high risk status, please see the February 2, 2011 final rule on provider screening: Medicare, Medicaid, and Children’s Health Insurance Programs; Additional Screening Requirements, Application Fees, Temporary Enrollment Moratoria, Payment Suspensions and Compliance Plans for Providers and Suppliers.

 Managed Care: CDC-Recognized Organization Enrolls with MCOs and Completes MCO Credentialing Process

 Many state Medicaid agencies contract with Medicaid managed care organizations (MCOs).
 In a managed care environment, the Medicaid agency contracts with and pays MCOs a capitated rate to deliver Medicaid covered services to beneficiaries.
-In these states, the CDC-recognized organization will obtain an Organizational NPI and enroll with the state Medicaid agency.
-Next, the CDC-recognized organization will likely enroll in one or more MCO networks and complete each MCO’s credentialing process.
+In these states, the CDC-recognized organization will likely enroll in one or more MCO networks and complete each MCO’s credentialing process.

-Some MCOs are pursuing a delegated credentialing process for lifestyle coaches.
-With delegated credentialing, the MCO is responsible for credentialing the CDC-recognized organization yet is not responsible for credentialing the individual lifestyle coaches (see section below).
+Some MCOs may pursue a delegated credentialing process for lifestyle coaches.
+With delegated credentialing, the MCO is responsible for credentialing the CDC-recognized organization but is not responsible for credentialing the individual lifestyle coaches (see section below).
 For more information on MCOs, please see the Medicaid MCOs page.

 CDC-Recognized Organization Ensures Lifestyle Coaches Meet Requirements

-Lifestyle coaches facilitate the National DPP lifestyle change program sessions.
-When a CDC-recognized organization becomes a Medicaid enrolled provider, the individual lifestyle coaches may not have to enroll with Medicaid.
-Instead, the CDC-recognized organization may be responsible for ensuring the lifestyle coaches have an individual NPI and are trained and qualified to facilitate the National DPP lifestyle change program as well as meet all other Medicaid requirements.
+Lifestyle coaches facilitate National DPP lifestyle change program sessions.
+When a CDC-recognized organization becomes a Medicaid enrolled provider, its individual lifestyle coaches may not have to enroll with Medicaid.
+Instead, the CDC-recognized organization would be responsible for ensuring the lifestyle coaches are trained and qualified to facilitate the National DPP lifestyle change program as well as meet all other Medicaid requirements.
 As the Medicaid-enrolled provider, the CDC-recognized organization may then need to provide updated rosters of its lifestyle coaches to Medicaid.